marziehf/marziehf.github.io/_posts/2025-08-13-texture-of-language.md

 ---

-<strong>Author Note:</strong> This series is the result of a continuous inspiration by the works of Douglas Hofstadter and Edward Tufte.
+<strong>Author's Note:</strong> This series is the result of a continuous inspiration by the works of Douglas Hofstadter and Edward Tufte.